telerik/winforms-docs/chat/chat-items/messages.md

 {{endregion}}

 When a new message is added, the **TimeSeparatorAdding** event is fired.
 It gives you the opportunity to control whether to add a time separator or not no matter the already specified **TimeSeparatorInterval**.
-The following example adds a time separator if the interval between messages is more than 20 secods:
+The following example adds a time separator if the interval between messages is more than 20 seconds:

 #### Handling TimeSeparatorAdding